-§ 2.
-(1) Prerequisites for admission to the doctoral programme in applied medical science at the Medical University of Vienna are

-- a) the completion of the diploma programme in human medicine or dentistry or the completion of a natural science/technical, relevant or related diploma programme or the completion of a recognised domestic or foreign Master's programme equivalent to the above-mentioned diploma studies, whereby the equivalence is to be determined by the Rectorate within the framework of the admission procedure, as well as - b) the existence of a dissertation topic within the framework of a research project, a dissertation concept (3) and a supervision commitment for the dissertation.
+§ 2 (1) Prerequisites for admission to the PhD study programme of the Medical University of Vienna are a) the completion of the diploma programme in human medicine or dentistry or the completion of a natural science/technical, relevant or related diploma programme or the completion of a recognised domestic or foreign Master's programme equivalent to the above-mentioned diploma studies, whereby the equivalence is to be determined by the Rectorate within the framework of the admission procedure, as well as

-(2) Persons who fulfil the admission requirements according to § 2 (1) lit. a are entitled to select a supervisor from the registered doctoral supervisors available at the Medical University of Vienna in order to choose a dissertation topic and to prepare a dissertation concept with this supervisor - provided that the latter has given his/her consent to the supervision.

-(3) The chosen supervisor and the chosen dissertation topic must be declared to the curriculum director prior to the admission to the doctoral programme by submitting a written dissertation concept according to the specifications of the curriculum director.
+- b) the existence of a doctoral thesis within the framework of an evaluated research project, a dissertation concept (3) and a supervision commitment for the doctoral thesis. - (2) Persons who fulfil the admission requirements according to § 2 (1) lit. a are entitled to select a supervisor from the registered PhD supervisors available at the Medical University of Vienna in order to choose a dissertation topic and to prepare a doctoral thesis concept with this supervisor provided that the latter has given his/her consent to the supervision. - (3) The chosen supervisor and the chosen doctoral thesis topic must be declared to the curriculum director prior to the admission to the PhD study programme by submitting a written dissertation concept according to the specifications of the curriculum director.